 - Recurrent headaches

-- Diseases and conditions that affect the brain, nerves, muscles, and spinal cord - such as spina bifida, nervous system tumours, spinal muscular atrophy, polio, or disorders of the peripheral nerve like Guillain-Barre Syndrome.
+- Conditions and diseases that affect the nerves, brain, spinal cord and muscles - such as nervous system tumours, spina bifida, spinal muscular atrophy, polio, or disorders of the peripheral nerve like Guillain-Barre Syndrome.

 - Learning disabilities - reading disorders, such as dyslexia

-- Communication disorders, such as stuttering and speech delay
+- Communication disorders, such as speech delay and stuttering

-- Motor/movement disorders such as Tourette syndrome or cerebral palsy
+- Movement or motor disorders such as Cerebral Palsy and Tourette syndrome

-- Emotional and behavioural disorders, such as ADHD and autism spectrum disorders
+- Behavioural or emotional and behavioural disorders, such as ADHD and autism spectrum disorders